henishshah18/DataScience_Projects/README.md

    * Inspired by the movie *'Moneyball'* which is based on how an algorithm played a major role in strategizing for an underdog team and lead them to victory in a major      Baseball League in America, I decided to make a similar algorithm for predicting whether a particular baseball team can make it to qualifiers or not.

-   * This is a binary classification problem for which the data is available at https://www.kaggle.com/wduckett/moneyball-mlb-stats-19622012
+   * This is a binary classification problem for which the dataset is available at https://www.kaggle.com/wduckett/moneyball-mlb-stats-19622012

   **Features**